A tour to Lisp

 It is a built-in function which receives a port and returns the line number.

-is the I/O stream for scheme.
+Note that port is the I/O stream for scheme.

 ts:port

-is the common-lisp name for vector-ref
+Note: aref is the common-lisp name for vector-ref.

 i.e., get the $i$-th element of a vector.